Privacy Policy

 Reporting Security Incidents

-For the protection of our clients and our own systems and infrastructure, Inbox Monster does not disclose or discuss security issues until our internal research is complete and any necessary updates are available.
-If you would like to report a security incident, please contact support@inboxmonster.com and we will follow up with you shortly.
-We are committed to working with those who report issues and we aim to quickly resolve any issues reported.
+For the protection of our clients and our own systems, Inbox Monster does not publicly disclose or discuss security vulnerabilities until our internal research is complete and any necessary updates are deployed.
+If you believe you have discovered a security incident or vulnerability, please contact support@inboxmonster.com.
+We are committed to collaborating swiftly with security researchers to resolve issues.

 Changes To This Privacy Policy